fireeye-ops/cache/resume.md

 #### Technologist

-Repurposed two decade-old computers to use around the shop/help business flow in the organisation.
+Repurposed two decade-old computers with Debian to use around the shop/help business flow in the organisation.
 Also managed membership information and helped to create a scalable membership system.

 [HostGator.Com, LLC]: http://www.hostgator.com